craftfinal/craftfinal/README.md

 ## Data Organization

-ResumEdit is structured around a hierarchy of five primary data types.
+CraftFinal is structured around a hierarchy of five primary data types.
 Each type is part of a nested relationship and is managed by a `ParentItemList` object.

 ### Structure of Data Types

 #### Core Element: `ParentItemList`

-This is a TypeScript example showing the structure of data types used in ResumEdit:
+This is a TypeScript example showing the structure of data types used in CraftFinal:

 - **Item Disposition**: Enum to track the status of items (New, Modified, Deleted, Synced).
 - **Basic Item Type**: Represents an item with properties like ID, parent ID, creation, and modification timestamps.